Stability for multiple Lamb dipoles: Introduction

 with the additional assumption that $\omg_{0}$ is compactly supported, where $C, D>0$ depend only on $\omg_{0}$.
 To the best of our knowledge, it is still not known whether these inequalities are sharp.
 Furthermore, \cite{ILL2003} obtained a \textit{scattering result} upon rescaling: defining $\tld{\omg}(t,x) := t^{2} \omg(t, tx)$ (this preserves the $L^{1}$ norm for each $t>0$), it was proved that if $\tld{\omg}(t,\cdot)$ (viewed as a measure on $\bbR^2_+$) weakly converges to a measure $\mu \otimes \dlt_{0}$ as $t \to \infty$, then $\mu$ must be the sum of an at most countable set of Dirac deltas, which can possibly accumulate only at 0.
 That is (we refer to \cite{ILL2003} for the precise statement), where $1 \le N \le \infty$, $\Gmm_{i} > 0$ and $a_{i} \in [0,C]$ where $C = \sup_{t\ge0}\nrm{ u_{1}(t,\cdot)}_{L^{\infty}}<\infty$.

-One can see that the solutions of Theorem \ref{thm:N-Lamb-dipoles} give a nontrivial limiting measure, where for each $1 \le i \le N$, $\Gmm_{i}$ and $a_{i}$ are explicitly given as the $L^{1}$ norm and the traveling speed of the $i$-th Lamb dipole, up to an $o(1)$ error uniform in $t>0$.
-Given that the result of \cite{ILL2003} does not exclude the case of countably many Dirac deltas accumulating at the origin, it is tempting to speculate stability for a countable sequence of rescaled Lamb dipoles, summable in the $L^{1}$ norm.
+{It is likely that} the solutions of Theorem \ref{thm:N-Lamb-dipoles} give a nontrivial limiting measure, where for each $1 \le i \le N$, $\Gmm_{i}$ and $a_{i}$ are given as the $L^{1}$ norm and the traveling speed of the $i$-th Lamb dipole, up to small errors uniform in $t>0$. {To prove this based on Theorem \ref{thm:N-Lamb-dipoles}, one still needs to remove the $O(t)$ term in the right-hand side of \eqref{eq:p-est}, after potentially re-defining $p_{i}(t)$.} Given that the result of \cite{ILL2003} does not exclude the case of countably many Dirac deltas accumulating at the origin, it is tempting to speculate stability for a countable sequence of rescaled Lamb dipoles, summable in the $L^{1}$ norm.
 However, this seems to be a challenging problem for now.